patrickleweryharris/coffee/Solutions.md

 Passwords are hashed via `bcrypt` and checked against the password in the database.
 Upon a successful login, two items are saved in localStorage. `isLoggedIn` is a boolean which denotes whether or not a user is logged in. `uid` is a string which contains a logged in user's unique identifier, which is used for facilitating saving and profile requests.

 ## Using Coffee

-Our app has seven views: `Trending`, `Search`, `Translate`, `Share`, `Profile`, `Log In`, and `Register`.
-Most of these can be accessed through clicking the link to them in the navigation bar at the top of the app. `Share` is accessed through clicking any gif in the application. `Register` is only available from the `Log In` view.
+Our app has seven views: `Trending`, `Search`, `Translate`, `Share`, `Profile`, `Reset`, `Log In`, and `Register`.
+Most of these can be accessed through clicking the link to them in the navigation bar at the top of the app. `Share` is accessed through clicking any gif in the application. `Register` is only available from the `Log In` view. `Reset` is only available from the `Profile` view.

 ### Trending
 `Trending` is the default view of our application, where a user will start from.
 It displays the top 25 trending gifs from Giphy.
 If a user clicks on a gif,